rust-lang/blog.rust-lang.org/README.md

 If you're making changes to how the site is generated, you may want to check the impact your changes have on the output.
 For this purpose, there is a setup to do snapshot testing over the entire output directory.

-It's not run in CI, because the number of snapshots is too large.
+To run these tests in CI, add the string `RUN_SNAPSHOT_TESTS` to the PR description.
-But you can run these tests locally as needed.
+You can also run these tests locally for a faster feedback cycle:

 - Make sure you have [cargo-insta](https://insta.rs/docs/quickstart/) installed.